-The JWST NIRCam Coronagraphic Imaging Template offers an Astrometric Confirmation Image option that provides NIRCam FULL frame imaging immediately after Target Acquisition and Science observations to allow users to infer the location of occulted objects within Science Exposures to a precision of ~1 to ~5 mas.
+The JWST NIRCam coronagraphic imaging template offers an astrometric confirmation image option to allow users to infer the location of occulted objects in science exposures to a precision of about 1–5 mas.

 It is critical to know the position of a target behind the coronagraphic occulting mask with high precision (typically a fraction of a pixel).
 The relative position or orientation of any detected surrounding structure or potential companion can then be measured accurately.
 As one example, knowing the position of a putative companion around a nearby, bright host star with high precision is critical for understanding whether the object is bound or not, and if so, for measuring its orbital properties over time.